monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 Indeed, if we substitute the suggested string, we get the program `query ("SELECT msg FROM msgs where topicid='h'; DROP TABLE 'users'")`, a [classic SQL injection](https://xkcd.com/327/).

-This was a simplified example, but follows the same fundamental approach as the Pact analysis tool.
+This was a simplified example, but follows the same fundamental approach as the Pact property checker.
 The complete example is available [in the sbv repo](https://github.com/LeventErkok/sbv/blob/bfc6c80fe4e4546ba26a1bd045e87b88e973f7f4/Documentation/SBV/Examples/Strings/SQLInjection.hs).

 ### The smt-lib 2 output